csrc-sdsu/mole/OSE_ORGANIZATION.md

 The members of this circle oversee most of the activities in the [MOLE OSE Sustainable Infrastructure](#sustainable-infrastructure-pillar) pillar and some in the [MOLE OSE Organization and Governance](#organization-and-governance-pillar) pillar.
 This includes: security of computer programs, library design and implementations, MOLE software ecosystem, and ecosystems of MOLE-required software, build systems, documentation systems, test harness, design and implementation of the MOLE APIs in the targeted languages, and compliance up-to-date software engineering standards, MOLE library licensing and periodic MOLE library releases.

 Membership of this circle will require demonstrated software engineering competency, in particular within the scope of the MOLE Ecosystem.
-Participants can be removed from this circle if a proposal to do so passes the consensus process as described in the MOLE Governance document.

 ---

 ### MOLE Computational Sciences Circle

-The members of this circle safeguard the relevancy of the MOLE library by fostering strategy collaborations to solve PDE’s using mimetic methods in emerging computational applications and challenges in sciences and engineering.
+The members of this circle safeguard the relevancy of the MOLE library by fostering strategic collaborations to solve PDE’s using mimetic differences in emerging computational applications and challenges in sciences and engineering.
 Members of this circle support activities in the [MOLE Community Engagement](#community-engagement-pillar) and [MOLE OSE Evaluation and Growth](#evaluation-and-growth-pillar) pillars.
 In particular, they produce MiniApps to showcase and demonstrate the applicability of the MOLE library, and also make decisions on library extensions to support needs from the community.

 Membership to this circle is extended to anyone who possesses expertise in computational areas where the MOLE library can be used.
-Participants can be removed from this circle if a proposal to do so passes the consensus process as described in the MOLE Governance document.

 ---